 Up to four I/O pin power supplies are provided depending on the device and package.
-Each I/O supply must be less than or equal to the voltage on the chip's analog ( $V{DDA}$ ) pin.
-This feature allows you to provide different I/O voltage levels for different pins on the device.
-Refer to the specific device package pinout to determine $V{DDIO}$ capability for a given port and pin.
+Each I/O supply must be less than or equal to the voltage on the chip's analog (V{DDA}) pin.
+This feature allows users to provide different I/O voltage levels for different pins on the device.
+Refer to the specific device package pinout to determine V{DDIO} capability for a given port and pin.